Who killed Jack Wheeler? All the theories behind Unsolved Mysteries' case

 Here's everything you need to know about the Unsolved Mysteries case.

-On 30th December 2010, Wheeler’s body was found in the Cherry Island Landfill, Delaware.
+The episode of Unsolved Mysteries also features CCTV footage taken at a parking garage in Wilmington, Delaware, two days before Wheeler was found dead.

-He was apparently killed by a “blunt force trauma,” according to the Delaware state medical examiner’s office.
-However, a video clip emerged of Wheeler looking pretty disorientated just days before his death.
+The recording shows Wheeler appearing disoriented, wandering up and down a hallway carrying one shoe in his hand.

-So, what exactly happened to him?
+So, what exactly happened to Jack Wheeler?
 And what are the theories surrounding his death?

 Here’s everything you need to know about the case featured in the Washington Insider Murder episode.